Graduate Research Degrees

 Find a supervisor

-To undertake a graduate PhD research degree in the School of History the first step is to contact the Director of Graduate Studies and a potential supervisor.
+To undertake a graduate PhD research degree in the School of History the first step is to contact the HDR Convenor and a potential supervisor.

 Please see our people for each staff member's research fields.

 Prepare a thesis research proposal according to the template provided

 The second step is to prepare a PhD thesis research proposal.
 It should provide a clear sense of your research project, its aims, its viability and its originality.
 Proposals should be a maximum of 1,000 words (exclusive of your bibliography).* Please use the Bold words and phrases as the template for your proposal:

 Your full name

 The object of inquiry (i.e. the aim and key questions that focuses the research)